Why the "Tree" Logo?

 How to be strong like a Tree?

-The Mishnah (Avos 3:17) teaches that a tree is analogous to strength, consistently, and sturdiness, as Rabbi Elazar ben (the son of) Azariah would say, 'One whose wisdom exceeds his deeds, what may he be compared to?
+The Mishnah (Avos 3:17) teaches that a tree is analogous to strength, consistency, and sturdiness, as Rabbi Elazar ben (the son of) Azariah would say, 'One whose wisdom exceeds his deeds, what may he be compared to?
 To a tree whose branches are numerous but whose roots are few, so that when the wind comes, it uproots it and overturns it."
 Meaning that someone without strong roots cannot stand strong against the different difficulties he experiences in his life.
 On the other hand the Mishnah explains, "However, one whose deeds exceed his wisdom, what may he be compared to?
 To a tree whose branches are few but their roots are many, so that even if all the winds in the world come and blow upon it, they cannot move it out of its place."
 Similarly, The Midrash explains, "'The righteous thrive like a cedar in Lebanon' (Psalms 92:13), meaning that just like in the land of Lebanon there are many roots underneath the ground; even if all the winds and in the world come and blow upon the cedar tree it does not move it from its place" (פרקי דרבי אליעזר יט:יד).
 Thus, the Tree exemplifies how a person can find unwavering truth in their life, which are equivalent to strong roots, in order to maintain a calm, happy, and healthy disposition as opposed to running after fads, fleeting pleasures, and wasted labors which lead to depressions, sickness, and disease.

 Hashem is going to bring Trees for our Redemption!